gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 **Okay, so what does React do when an element type is a function?
 It calls your component, and asks what element _that_ component wants to render.**

-This process continues recursively, and is described in more detail [here](https://reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html).
+This process continues recursively and is described in more detail [here](https://reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html).
 In short, it looks like this:

 - **You:** `ReactDOM.render(<App />, domContainer)`
 - **React:** Hey `App`, what do you render to?